Fostering responsible business conduct in a globalized world

-Mathad Al-ajmi is Vice president and General Counsel at Saudi Telecommunication Company (STC).
+Mathad Al-ajmi is Vice president and General Counsel at stc.
 He is a certified lawyer and has more than 18 years of experience in the legal domain.
 He has expertise in compliance, trade remedies, and economic sanctions, among others.

 Mr. Al-ajmi joined SABIC in 2001 and last held the position of General Manager, Legal Affairs, at the company.
 During his tenure at SABIC, Mr. Al-ajmi focused on increasing the awareness of legal and compliance matters globally.
 He played a key role in formulating policies and conducting compliance investigations in several countries around the world.